Sh4rkel/Video-Editor-App/README.md

 - Qt library for the graphical user interface (GUI)
 - Operating System: Windows, macOS, or Linux

+## Contributing
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

 ## Installation Instructions

 1. Clone this repository: